Global Challenges Facing Humanity

 14. How can scientific and technological breakthroughs be accelerated to improve the human condition?

-We need a global collective intelligence system to track S&T advances, forecast consequences, and document a range of views so that politicians and the public can understand the potential consequences of new S&T. Challenge 14 will have been addressed seriously when the funding of R&D for societal needs reaches parity with funding for weapons and when an international science and technology organization is established that routinely connects world S&T knowledge for use in R&D priority setting and legislation.
+We need a global collective intelligence system to track S&T advances, forecast consequences, and document a range of views so that all can understand the potential consequences of new S&T. The history of S&T clearly shows that advances have unintended negative consequences as well as benefits.
+Challenge 14 will have been addressed seriously when the funding of R&D for societal needs reaches parity with funding for weapons and when an international science and technology organization (ISTO) is established that routinely connects world S&T knowledge for use in R&D priority setting and legislation.

-Latin America: OECD, UNESCO, EU, the U.S., and China are helping countries in the region with innovation systems.
+Latin America: Mexico’s National Center for Genetic Resources is a leader for genetic resources for developing countries in agriculture, livestock, aquaculture, forestry, and microbial research.
+OECD, UNESCO, EU, the U.S., and China are helping countries in the region with innovation systems.
 Chile has started a scientific news network for Latin America in order to reverse some of the lagging indicators in the region.
 Argentina, Brazil, Chile, and Mexico account for almost 90% of university science in the region, and half of the 500 higher education institutes produce no scientific research.
 University S&T courses could be required to focus some attention on helping the poorest communities.
 Mexico is leading the Innovation Network for Latin American and the Caribbean.

 If you would like to update and improve this challenge please enter your text in the space provided below.
 Although it is not required, if you would like to be included in our statistics for each challenge.
 Please fill in the contact information in the first part of the form below.

 - To update the challenge anonymously click here to go directly to that section of the form.